 What is voluntary life insurance and how does it work?

-• Basic employee life insurance – A specific amount of coverage offered to employees at no cost to the employee
+Basic employee life insurance – A specific amount of coverage typically offered to employees included with their benefits package.

-Like other life insurance policies, voluntary life insurance pays a lump sum cash benefit to your beneficiaries if you pass away while the policy is in effect.
-The cash benefit can be used to help pay for household expenses, child care costs, housing, education, or anything else your beneficiary deems necessary.
+Like other life insurance policies, voluntary life insurance pays a death benefit to your beneficiaries if you pass away while the policy is in effect.
+The death benefit can be used to help pay for household expenses, child care costs, housing, education, or anything else your beneficiary deems necessary.

-The beneficiary amount is not subject to income taxation at payout.
+The death benefit is not subject to income taxation at payout.
 However, how the premium is paid for while you are working and covered by the life plan, may have tax implications.
-Talk to your employer or tax advisor about these potential tax implications.3
+Talk to your employer or tax advisor about these potential tax implications.2

 Who can sign up, and when: